 What Does “Free Rehab” Really Mean?

-- Substance addiction treatment programs covered by Medicaid
+- Medicaid Coverage: Substance addiction treatment programs covered by Medicaid

-- Substance addiction services provided free by a charity, e.g. The Salvation Army
+- Charity Programs: Substance addiction services are provided free by a charity.
+An example would be the Salvation Army.

 How Much is Your Drug or Alcohol Addiction Costing You?

 For the average person, an untreated drug or alcohol use disorder can impact their life.
 It can impact finances, mental and physical health, home life, social life, and work-life.